Courses and Workshops

-This three-day workshop is dedicated to the friction ridge skin of the palms.The palms have regional variation in the crease patterns and ridge flows that can be exploited to determine the anatomical region and distal orientation of partial impressions (e.g. latent prints).
-Additionally, deltas and patterns on the hands have a distribution within the population that informs the rarity of level one features during the ACE-V (Analysis, Comparison, Evaluation, and Verification) process.
+This three-day workshop is dedicated to the friction ridge skin of the palms.Each region of the palms has distinctive ridge flows, patterns, deltas, and creases that can be exploited to determine the anatomical subregion, left/right handedness, and distal orientation of partial impressions (e.g. latent prints).
+Additionally, deltas and patterns on the palms have distributions within the population that inform the rarity of these macroscopic features during the ACE (Analysis, Comparison, and Evaluation) process.